 Oh yes, the chances of you eating something dodgy are very high.
 In the event you do, stay well hydrated and try Imodium to stop things from happening.

 If things persist, you can go to any chemist and readily purchase a course of Norfloxacin or Ciprofloxacin which will do the trick.
-I know some of you will be thinking that you don’t want to take antibiotics, but trust me when I say sometimes there is no alternative.
+I know some of you will be thinking that you don’t want to take antibiotics, but trust me when I say that sometimes there is no alternative.

 There are steps you can take to minimalise your chances of getting sick and that is a whole other post.
-Check out my guide on avoiding the infamous Dehli belly while travelling in South Asia.
+Check out my guide on avoiding the infamous Dehli belly while traveling in South Asia.